-S. 121.052 Membership class of elected officers S. 137.03 Bond of property appraisers S. 145.012 Applicability S. 145.121 Other income to be income of the office S. 145.16 Special laws or general laws of local application prohibited S. 145.17 Supplemental compensation prohibited S. 145.19 Annual percentage increases based on increase for state career service employees; limitation S. 192.115 Performance review panel
+- S. 137.03 Bond of property appraisers - S. 145.012 Applicability - S. 145.121 Other income to be income of the office - S. 145.16 Special laws or general laws of local application prohibited - S. 145.17 Supplemental compensation prohibited - S. 145.19 Annual percentage increases based on increase for state career service employees; limitation - S. 192.115 Performance review panel

 Employment-Related Authority - The property appraiser is authorized by Section 193.024, F.S., to appoint deputies to assist in carrying out the duties assigned by law.
 The terms of employment, including the compensation to be paid, are at the property appraiser's discretion subject to the limitations imposed by the approved budget.
-Employees participate in State retirement plans and are subject to other conditions of employment normally applicable to county employees as described in previous sections of this Practice Aid.
+Employees participate in State retirement plans and are